appc/spec/SPEC.md

 Apps SHOULD log to stdout and stderr.
 The ACE is responsible for capturing and persisting this output.

 If the application detects other logging options, such as the `/run/systemd/system/journal` socket, it may optionally upgrade to using those mechanisms.
-Note that logging mechanisms other than stdout and stderr are not required by this specification (or tested by the compliance tests).
+Note that logging mechanisms other than stdout and stderr are not required by this specification (and are not tested during compliancy verifications).

 ### Apps Perspective